-- 15.1.
-Employees may be engaged as either full time, part time, casual or fixed term. - 15.2.
-"Full time Employees" are employed to work (32) hours per week.

-- 15.3.
-"Part time Employees" are employed to work less than (32) hours per week. - 15.4.
-"Casual Employee" are engaged to work on an as needed, short term, irregular basis and are not entitled to any guaranteed minimum number of hours to be worked in any period.
-There is no obligation on the part of the casual employee to accept work offered. - 15.5.
-A "Fixed term Employee" is an Employee who is engaged for a specified period of employment, e.g. x months from y date to z date or for a specific event or for a specified project.
-Fixed Term Employment Agreements will only be used to cover specific situations of a temporary nature such as: - a. to fill a position where the incumbent is on leave (sabbatical, parental, etc.); and - b. where there is a project/task with funding for a specific duration. - 15.6.
+- 16.1.
+Employees may be engaged as either full time, part time, casual or fixed term. - 16.2.
+Full time Employees are employed to work 32 hours per week. - 16.3.
+Part time Employees are employed to work less than 32 hours per week. - 16.4.
+Casual Employees are engaged to work on an as needed, short term, irregular basis and are not entitled to any guaranteed minimum number of hours to be worked in any period.
+There is no obligation on the part of the casual employee to accept work offered. - 16.5.
+A Fixed term Employee is an Employee who is engaged for a specified period of employment, e.g. x months from y date to z date or for a specific event or for a specified project.
+Fixed term employment agreements will only be used to cover specific situations of a temporary nature such as: - a. to fill a position where the incumbent is on leave (sabbatical, parental, etc.); and - b. where there is a project/task with funding for a specific duration. - 16.6.
 An Employee engaged part time, fixed term or casual will be entitled to the same rights and benefits as a full time Employee, except as otherwise stated in this Agreement.
-Fixed term employment agreements will not be used to deny Employees security of employment.
+Fixed term employment agreements will not be used to deny an Employee's security of employment.

-16. DUTIES
+17. DUTIES

-- 16.1.
-The duties of the positions within the coverage of this Agreement are set out in the position description. - 16.2.
-These duties may be modified or updated by the Employer from time to time following consultation. - 16.3.
-The Employee agrees to perform all other reasonable duties and to comply with reasonable instructions issued by the Employer provided that the Employee will not be directed to work in an area or position outside of their skills, competencies or qualifications.
+- 17.1.
+The duties of the positions specified within c.
+3.1of this Agreement are set out in the Employee's position description. - 17.2.
+These duties may be modified or updated by the Employer from time to time. - 17.3.
+The Employee agrees to perform all other reasonable duties and to comply with reasonable instructions issued by the Employer provided that the Employee will not be directed to work in an area or position outside of their skills, competencies, or qualifications. - 17.4.
+Changes to position descriptions other than those necessitated by compliance requirements will be first discussed with affected Employees.

-17. SALARY